acaldero/hdfs-cp/README.md

                                        file:///full/local/path
 ```

-This alternative use a map-reduce job to copy files in parallel with a MAJOR CAVEAT [stackoverflow](https://stackoverflow.com/questions/25816813/effective-ways-to-load-data-from-hdfs-to-local-system):
+This alternative use a map-reduce job to copy files in parallel with a MAJOR CAVEAT (from [stackoverflow](https://stackoverflow.com/questions/25816813/effective-ways-to-load-data-from-hdfs-to-local-system)):

-"This will be a distributed copy process so the destination you specify on the command line needs to be a place visible to all nodes.
+> "This will be a distributed copy process so the destination you specify on the command line needs to be a place visible to all nodes.
-To do this you can mount a network share on all nodes and specify a directory in that network share (NFS, Samba, Other) as the destination for your files."
+> To do this you can mount a network share on all nodes and specify a directory in that network share (NFS, Samba, Other) as the destination for your files."

 Another option is to use hdfs-cp, that can copy in parallel from one single node.